all-mike/bookmap-pro/README.md

 #### FAQ

 1) Why does this extension ask to use my history? - History is coupled with tab access in chrome.
-If you view the code you'll see there's no interaction with your history whatsoever :]
+If you view the code you'll see there's no interaction with your history whatsoever.

 2) Why only 4 hotkeys? - This is currently the max hotkeys allowed on a chrome extension.
 If there's demand it's possible BookMap could be recreated as Chrome App to make more mapping available.